-The Ghent Centre for Buddhist Studies (GCBS), Belgium’s first academic centre for Buddhist studies, was established in 2007 at Ghent University, within the Department of Languages and Cultures.
-Buddhological research in Ghent is rooted in a long tradition of expertise that began in the early 20th century with the works of Prof. Dr. Louis de La Vallée Poussin (1869–1938).
-Since then an increasing number of researchers have focused on a broad range of Buddhological fields since then, and today GCBS members and affiliates engage in diverse interdisciplinary as well as highly specialized research projects.
+The Ghent Centre for Buddhist Studies (GCBS), Belgium’s first academic centre for Buddhist studies, was established in 2007 at Ghent University within the Department of Languages and Cultures.
+Buddhological research in Ghent continues a long tradition of expertise tracing back to the early 20th century, with the works of Prof. Dr. Louis de La Vallée Poussin (1869–1938).
+Researchers have enthusiastically explored a broad range of Buddhological fields since then, and today GCBS members and affiliates engage in diverse interdisciplinary as well as highly specialized research projects.

-For more information please visit our website.
-We are also on Facebook and on Twitter.
+For more information please visit our website or find us on Facebook or Twitter.